CesarePeli/Math_Physics_Logic/university/index.md

   <h1>University Materials</h1>
+ <p>Resources for university students in mathematics, physics, and engineering — designed to support deep understanding, not surface repetition.  </p>
 <div class="content-box">
-Resources for university students in mathematics, physics, and engineering — designed to support deep understanding, not surface repetition.

  These materials are created to connect reasoning with application.